 With its Southern Chinese architecture, Thian Hock Keng (pictured above) is one of the oldest Hokkien temples in Singapore – it was originally completed way back in 1842 (no, kids, we don’t remember it being built).
 The main temple is dedicated to Ma Zu, the Taoist Goddess of the Sea (the area used to be a coastal road back before land reclamation started!), and the smaller temple at the back is dedicated to Guan Yin, the Buddhist Goddess of Mercy.

 2. Buddha Tooth Relic Temple and Museum

-Head over to Buddha Tooth Relic Temple and Museum for a visual feast and history lesson that the whole family will love.
-Whilst the temple may be the new kid on the block (it was only opened in 2007), it has fast become a focus for anyone heading to Chinatown.
+Head over to Buddha Tooth Relic Temple and Museum for a visual feast and history lesson the whole family will love.
+While the temple may be the new kid on the block (it was only opened in 2007), it has fast become a focus for anyone heading to Chinatown.
 This is one of the best spots in Singapore to catch the celebrations on Vesak Day, one of the most important holy days to Buddhists around the world.
 The architecture was inspired by the Chinese Tang dynasty, and the temple was specifically constructed to house the tooth relic of Buddha (the tooth fairy didn’t get that one, kids).
 Along with thousands of pieces of gorgeous artwork related to all things Lord Buddha, there is also a museum, a library, a garden, a vegetarian restaurant and a bookstore on site!
-Visitors are requested to come along dressed modestly (no mini-skirts or hot pants, folks).
+Visitors are requested to come along dressed modestly (no mini-skirts or hotpants, folks).

 288 South Bridge Road; www.btrts.org.sg